MetaMask/eslint-plugin-design-tokens/docs/rules/prefer-theme-color-classnames.md

 ## Rule Details

-The `prefer-theme-color-classnames` rule is aimed at encouraging the use of theme color CSS class names over direct references to color names.
-This practice supports theming, reusability, and easier updates to the color palette.
+The `prefer-theme-color-classnames` rule is aimed at encouraging the use of CSS theme color class names over direct references to literal color names e.g. blue, red, green, slateGray, etc. This practice supports theming, reusability, and easier updates to the color palette.

 Examples of **incorrect** code for this rule: